jenkinsci/mq-notifier-plugin/README.md

 # RabbitMQ Producer Plugin

-This plugin sends a message on a RabbitMQ queue each time a build is started and finished.
+This plugin sends a message to RabbitMQ each time a build is started and finished.
 By extending this plugin, developers can add events for when to send messages.